Depau/blog.depau.eu/_posts/2018-04-28-unbrand-huawei-me906s.md

 ## Do it yourself

 - **Note 1:** it will likely **not** work on VirtualBox.
-You can, however, use it to see if the updater recognizes the device: remove any *catchall* USB filter from VBox and select the module; the updater will try to reboot the device into download mode, but VirtualBox won't automatically connect it back to the VM, so nothing will happen.
+You can, however, use it to see if the updater recognizes the device: remove any *catchall* USB filter from VBox and select the module; the updater will try to reboot the device into download mode, but VirtualBox won't automatically reconnect it back to the VM, so nothing will happen.
 - **Note 2:** keep a few copies of the patched executable.
 If flashing fails, delete the copy you used and use another.
-The updater writes something somewhere within it's directory and makes sure subsequent flashes fail.
+The updater writes something somewhere in it's own directory and makes sure subsequent flashes fail.
 - **Note 3:** you'll have to make the executables yourself.
 Redistributing them is illegal.
 - **Note 4:** the device is blacklisted in non-HP devices.
 To bypass the blacklist, plug it in while the computer is on or in standby, otherwise it will refuse to boot.
+- **Note 5:** if you have an HP device, unbranding it will probably get you in the blacklist.
+You may be able to use HP's updater (likely with no patches) to rebrand it (not tested).

 1. Download the updaters from both [Lenovo](https://support.lenovo.com/it/en/downloads/ds118646) and [HP](http://ftp.hp.com/pub/softpaq/sp79501-80000/sp79601.exe).
 1. Run each installer and find where files are extracted.
 You'll find one file.
 Copy it somewhere else.